mk1859/single_seed/README.md

 5) filtering seeds with not enough reads

 To do that we created the function prefilter_matrix and applied it to our single seed matrices.
 By default, it uses the Araport data frame with columns described above.
-We require the mean expression of a gene to be at least 1 read per seed for a gene to remain and at least 5,000 reads per seed for a seed to remain.
+We require the mean expression of a gene to be at least 1 read on average per seed for a gene to remain and at least 5,000 reads per seed for a seed to remain.

 ``` R
 # time-course experiment